-What can the University of Bergen Offer its Employees?
+What can the University of Bergen offer its employees?

 With its wide diversity of academic environments, the University of Bergen (UiB) is a highly attractive workplace that offers many challenging professional opportunities.
-A large organisation like UiB can offer a wide range of career opportunities to both academic and administrative personnel.
+A large organization like UiB can offer a wide range of career opportunities to both academic and administrative personnel.

 UiB is an International Work Place